-The lawful basis on which we use this information in relation to Article 6 and Article 9 of the General Data Protection Regulations (GDPR) is to comply with legal obligation and for the purposes of legitimate interests.
+The lawful basis on which we use this information in relation to Article 6 and Article 9 of the General Data Protection Regulations (UK GDPR) is to comply with legal obligation and for the purposes of legitimate interests.

 Collecting pupil information

 We collect pupil information via registration forms at the start of the school year or Common Transfer File (CTF) and Admimsson Transfer Form (ATF) secruely from previous school.

 Pupil data is essential for the schools’ operational use.
 Whilst the majority of pupil information you provide to us is mandatory, some of it requested on a voluntary basis.
 In order to comply with the data protection legislation, we will inform you at the point of collection, whether you are required to provide certain pupil information to us or if you have a choice in this.